 School of Pharmacy

-School of Pharmacy students work alongside students from other disciplines as equals to achieve a common goal of providing patient care to those who otherwise might go without.
-Using their pharmaceutical expertise, pharmacy students are often called on to provide patient education as well as to suggest cost-effective therapeutic options.
+Pharmacy students work alongside students from other disciplines to achieve a common goal of providing patient care to those who otherwise might go without.
+Using their pharmaceutical expertise, pharmacy students are called on to provide patient education as well as to suggest cost-effective therapeutic options.

-Pharmacy students in the MEDiC Council serve as the medication and supply coordinators and are responsible for all clinic formularies.
+Pharmacy students in the MEDiC Council serve as the drug and supply coordinators and are responsible for all clinic formularies.

 School of Nursing